 To deploy an EAP in your local network, a DHCP server is required to assign IP addresses to the EAP and clients.
 Typically, a router acts as the DHCP server.
-A computer running the EAP Controller software can locate in the same or different subnet with the EAPs.
+Ensure the EAPs are in the same subnet with the Controller Host in which the EAP Controller is installed.

 The EAP can be managed by the EAP Controller software, which is a management software specially designed for the TP-LINK EAP devices on a local wireless network, allowing you to centrally configure and monitor mass EAP devices using a web browser on your PC.
-For more information about the EAP Controller, please find the EAP Controller User Guide from our official website:
+For more information about the EAP Controller, please refer to the EAP Controller User Guide in the resource CD or download it from our official website: